Please note that we use cookies to enhance your browsing experience

 Benefits:

-- Captures stunning cinematic style images with natural skin tones and vivid colours - Can be used in various lighting conditions, making it perfect for indoor or outdoor shots - Its grain structure gives the photos a vintage feel reminiscent of classic films, perfect for artistic or creative projects - Suitable for professional use in fashion, portrait, product photography, or any other artistic endeavour that requires high-quality imagery
+- Captures stunning cinematic style images with natural skin tones and vivid colours - Can be used in various lighting conditions, making it perfect for indoor or outdoor shots - Its grain structure gives the photos a vintage feel reminiscent of classic films, perfect for artistic or creative projects - and with characteristically strong halation! - Suitable for professional use in fashion, portrait, product photography, or any other artistic endeavour that requires high-quality imagery

 Shoot CineStill 800T 35mm film in daylight for a blue tint, which can easily be corrected with a soft warming filter as needed.